Marco Zunno

-Marco Zunno (born 5 May 2001) is an Italian professional football player who plays as a forward for club Crotone.
+Marco Zunno (born 5 May 2001) is an Italian professional footballer who plays as a forward for club Crotone.

 Career

 Early life and youth career

 Zunno was born on 5 May 2001 in Italy.
 Zunno did his youth career in the academy of Novara Calcio.

 Novara Calcio

 Zunno signed his first senior career contract with Italian club Novara Calcio.
 He was signed for the 2018-19 Serie C season.
 Despite making it to the senior team, Zunno didn't made any appearance for the club.
 Zunno stayed with the club for the 2019-20 Serie C season.
 Zunno made his debut for the club on 12 January 2020 against A.C.
 Monza.
 Zunno came in as a substitute for Filippo Nardi in the 79th minute of the game.
 The match ended 0–3 with Novara losing the game.
 Zunno made just one appearance in total at the end of the season.
 Zunno stayed with the club for the 2020-21 Serie C season.
 Zunno played his first match of the season against F.C.
 Pro Vercelli 1892 on 27 September 2020.
 Zunno was a substitute and was started as a substitute for Tommaso Bianchi in the 80th minute.
 The match finished 1–0 with Novara losing the game.
 Zunno played his first Coppa Italia match against A.S.D.
 Gelbison Cilento Vallo della Lucania on 23 September 2020.
 Zunno started in the lineup and played the match till the first 70 minutes before getting substituted by Mattia Tordini.
 The match ended 3–1 in favor of Novara.
 He scored his debut goal for the club in a 1–2 victory against Carrarese Calcio, when the team was trailing 1–0 on 21 February 2021.
 He scored second goal for the club on 3 March against Juventus U23 in a match where they were defeated 2–1.
 Zunno scored again in the next matchday on 7 March, where they emerged victorious in a score of 3-0 against Calcio Lecco 1912.
 Zunno scored his fourth goal of the season against U.C.
 AlbinoLeffe on 7 March in the next matchday, which ended in 1–1 draw.